Labbyn/labbyn/README.md

 - `delete` - delete application
 - `--dev` - run application in development mode
 > [!IMPORTANT]
-> **If you use `delete` argument whole application will be deleted including: containers, images, volumes and network**
+> **If you use the `delete` argument entire application will be deleted including containers, images, volumes and networks**

 ### Example:

-Start application
+Start/Install application

 ```bash
 ./app.sh deploy